 - Multiple OpenVMS Cluster systems can be configured on a single or extended local area network (LAN).
 LANs and the LAN adapters used for OpenVMS Cluster communications can be used concurrently by other network protocols. - The optionally installable HP Availability Manager (as well as the DECamds availability management tool) allows system managers to monitor and manage resource availability in real time on all the members of an OpenVMS Cluster. - Cross-architecture satellite booting permits VAX boot nodes to provide boot service to Alpha satellites and allows Alpha boot nodes to provide boot service to VAX satellites.
-For Versions 8.2-1 and Version 8.2, satellite boot support on Integrity server systems is not yet available. - System services enable applications to automatically detect changes in OpenVMS Cluster membership.
+Beginning with OpenVMS Version 8.3, satellite boot support on Integrity server systems is available. - System services enable applications to automatically detect changes in OpenVMS Cluster membership.